We were faced with a problem, we had to move into a one bedroom flat. But there’s three of us – me, she who must be obeyed and our seven year old son.

 Not keen to make doors?
 Take the easy way out and use the STUVA instead.
 You’ll just need to cut a panel to cover the back.
-See how it’s done.
+See the STUVA freestanding room divider.

 Another take on the STUVA as a room divider, with two STUVA cabinets flanking a dining nook.
 Details here.

 The STOLMEN is lovely as a mid-century styled space divider and shelving unit.
-Here it functions as a desk too.
+Here it functions as partition shelves with desk.